Learning Big Lessons Through Pain

 A Diagnosis and Losing Friends Taught Me Many Lessons

 I am not a victim!
 As a matter of fact, these three women taught me a very important life lesson I will never forget.
-I have always been a care-taker which stems from a very difficult childhood.
-I put up with a lot of crap from people in the past; these gals included.
-The diagnosis of cancer was a wake up call.
+I have always been a caretaker, which stems from a very difficult childhood.
+I put up with a lot of crap from people in the past, these gals included.
+The diagnosis of cancer was a wake-up call.
 God was telling me I needed to start loving myself.
-I needed to start thinking about me and not everyone else.
+I needed to start thinking about myself and not everyone else.
 I now surround myself with loving people who support and love me.
 Relationships should be 50-50 and respectful.
-Looking back on the friendships with these three women, I see how often I sacrificed myself because of my insecurities, to make them feel better about themselves and ignore the truth.
+Looking back on the friendships with these three women, I see how often I sacrificed myself—because of my insecurities—to make them feel better about themselves and ignore the truth.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Linda Rogers (author) from Minnesota on June 09, 2019: